 Heavy snowfall affects the local area and oftentimes the greater region.
 Heavy snowfall can accumulate on roofs and, if not removed, can cause cave-in type damage.
 However, there is no history of such events occurring to university holdings.
 The cost of a typical snowstorm is difficult to estimate, as a series of small events can have the financial impact of one large event.
 In general, the local area, along with the university, is aware of and prepared to deal with excessive snow.
 Perhaps the greatest threat of snowstorms is closure of the school, which does happen on rare instances (more frequently in 2019 and 2022).
-As mentioned previously, if the weather becomes inclement enough for the university to close down, the university would incur approximately \$810,000 in losses per day.
-The probability of snowstorms in any given year is nearly 100-percent thus making our probability ranking high, but vulnerability is low-moderate considering the precautions taken by the university and local community to prepare for major snow events each year.
+As mentioned previously, if the weather becomes inclement enough for the university to close down, the university could incur approximately \$810,000 in losses per day.
+The probability of snowstorms in any given year is nearly 100 percent, thus making the probability ranking high but the vulnerability low-moderate considering the precautions taken by the university and local community to prepare for major snow events each year.

-As one of the snowiest campuses and communities in the continental United States, Michigan Tech and the surrounding communities are well equipped to manage large quantities of snow.
-That said, winter temperatures in the Great Lakes region have been warming at a faster rate compared to other seasons, which impacts snowfall patterns, lake-ice coverage, and trends in freeze-thaw cycles (FTCs) observed region (https://glisa.umich.edu/resources-tools/climateacross the impacts/temperature/).
+As one of the snowiest campuses and communities in the continental United States, Michigan Tech and the surrounding communities are well-equipped to manage large quantities of snow.
+That said, winter temperatures in the Great Lakes region have been warming at a faster rate compared to other seasons, which impacts snowfall patterns, lake-ice coverage, and trends in freeze-thaw cycles (FTCs) observed across the region.
 Warmer air holds more moisture and thus the potential for larger snow events during the colder months of the year.
 Lake-effect snow zones such as Houghton may continue to see increasing lake-effect snowfall during the coldest months of the year as a warmer atmosphere will be able to hold increasing amounts of moisture.
 Snowfall during warmer weather events have higher moisture content that is more difficult to remove and could increase some infrastructure vulnerabilities such as downed limbs and power disruptions.

-• TORNADOES
+TORNADOES